Ferrari 12cilindri in sydney

 From the iconic 365 GTB/4 Daytona to the present-day 812 Superfast, Ferrari has created some of the greatest V12 grand tourers the world has ever seen.
 Yet, no one expected the boffins at Maranello to preserve the 12-cylinder engine in its new Grand Tourer with electrification slowly extending its influence over the supercar world.
 However, the new Ferrari 12Cilindri immediately secures a place as one of Maranello’s greatest with its soulful 6.5-lite V12 revving to a stratospheric 9500 rpm sans any electrification.

 This is a pure celebration of what Ferrari is best known for and shuns any kind of hybrid technology in favour of an old-school melodic naturally aspirated powertrain.
+We recently had the chance to get up close and personal with the car as it touched down in Australia for an exclusive customer and media event.

 RELATED: Inside Ferrari’s Insanely Luxurious Australian ‘Casa Ferrari’ F1 Party.